RGamerDev/Attack-of-the-aliens/PKR/README.md

 # Attack of the aliens

-Attack of the aliens is a 2D shooter where you need to shoot the aliens attacking earth.
+Attack of the aliens is a 2D shoot-them-up where you need to shoot the aliens attacking earth.
 There are four modes including normal, classic space invader style, 2-player offline and online multiplayer.

 ---